 The Teacher Residency requires no previous teaching experience or education course work.
 However, we do require a commitment to becoming a highly skilled educator and a strong belief that every child deserves a great education.

 College graduates with a strong academic grounding in English, math, social studies, or science are encouraged to apply.
-To qualify for special education, a foundation in the liberal arts and a desire to support students with special needs is required.
+To qualify for special education, a foundation in the liberal arts and a desire to support students with disabilities is required.

 Although there is no minimum GPA requirement, a 3.0 undergraduate GPA is preferred.
-However, we still encourage strong applicants with under a 3.0 GPA to apply.
+However, we still encourage strong applicants with lower than a 3.0 GPA to apply.

 Most undergraduate degrees in the liberal arts and sciences meet this requirement.
 Missing course work can be arranged for outstanding applicants.
 State certification requirements vary.